Emergency Room For Rash Treatment in Katy, TX

 Testing and Treatment

-Care can include skin exams, blood work, swabs, antihistamines, steroids, topical creams, IV medication and antibiotics or antifungals when needed.
+Care may include skin exams, blood work, swabs, antihistamines, steroids, topical medications, IV therapy, antibiotics, or antifungals based on the cause of your rash.

 4